yamahigashi/unofficial-fabricengine-documents-ja/Source/DCCIntegrations/Maya/canvas.rst

 CanvasNode
 --------------------

+This is the main Canvas node and the one you will typically be using in your scenes.

 You can instantiate the canvasNode in the node editor hitting :dfn:`TAB` and typing :dfn:`canvas` or through the Fabric top level menu and choosing :dfn:`Create graph (Node)`.
 You can then open up the Canvas graph through the :dfn:`Open Canvas` button on the Maya Attribute editor.

 .. image:: /images/Canvas/userguide_30.jpg